riot/riot/README.md

 ### Custom components • Concise syntax • Simple API • Tiny Size

 Riot brings custom components to all modern browsers.
-It is designed to offer you everything you wished native the web components API looked like.
+It is designed to offer you everything you wished the native web components API provided.

 #### Tag definition